-From one point, we've started collecting some metrics from our projects so that we could see the dynamic and statistics, because some problems catch your attention only when you can see them right in front of your eyes.
+From one point, we've started collecting some metrics from our projects in Ruby on Rails so that we could see the dynamic and statistics, because some problems catch your attention only when you can see them right in front of your eyes.

 Above mentioned metrics included percent of test coverage provided by simplecov.
 With it, we could react in case of sharp decline because we were always trying to have at least 80% code to be covered with tests.
 Second metric we decided to look into were vulnerabilities, warnings and deprecations from the brakeman.
 That’s how we wouldn't miss the gaps in our projects.
 Furthermore, to follow best practices, score from rubycritic was also included.